-Trump nominee, accuser willing to testify on sexual misconduct claim
+Trump says high court nominee 'on track,' accuser offers to testify

 Grassley said the standard procedure would be to conduct follow-up telephone calls with Kavanaugh and Ford, and that he intended to work with the senior Democrat on the committee, Senator Dianne Feinstein, to schedule the calls but that Democrats have refused to cooperate.
 Grassley said he will continue working on a way to hear from Ford “in an appropriate, precedented and respectful manner.”

-Kavanaugh visited the White House on Monday morning and issued a new denial of the allegation against him, his first since Ford’s identity was revealed on Sunday.
+Kavanaugh visited the White House on Monday morning.
+A senior official said Kavanaugh did not meet with Trump, who himself faced multiple accusations of sexual misconduct that emerged during the 2016 presidential election.

+“He is somebody very special,” Trump said of his nominee.
+“At the same time, we want to go through a process.
+We want to make sure everything is perfect, everything is just right.”

 “This is a completely false allegation.
-I have never done anything like what the accuser describes - to her or to anyone,” Kavanaugh said in a statement issued by the White House.
+I have never done anything like what the accuser describes - to her or to anyone,” Kavanaugh said in a statement issued by the White House, his first comment since Ford’s identity was revealed on Sunday.

 “Because this never happened, I had no idea who was making this accusation until she identified herself yesterday,” added Kavanaugh, who said he is willing to talk to the Judiciary Committee in any way it deems appropriate “to refute this false allegation, from 36 years ago, and defend my integrity.

-Republican Senator Orrin Hatch, a Judiciary Committee member, said he spoke with Kavanaugh on Monday and he recalled that the nominee told him he was not even at the party where the incident was allegedly to have occurred.
+Kavanaugh has said he was not at the party where the incident was alleged to have occurred, according to a White House official.

+Republican Senator Orrin Hatch said he spoke with Kavanaugh on Monday.
 “The judge, who I know very, very well, is an honest man, so this didn’t happen,” Hatch said.

-“This is a serious charge.
-It has to be investigated.
-We have to have hearings,” Hatch added.

 Republicans hold a slim 11-10 advantage on the Judiciary Committee and a 51-49 majority in the Senate.
 Under Senate rules, the committee could forward the nomination to the Senate floor without an affirmative vote.